mautic/developer-documentation-new/docs/plugins/translations.rst

 Translating Plugins
 ###################

 Plugins include their own translations in their ``Translations`` directories organized by locale.
 Currently, only :xref:`Core translations are supported through Transifex<Translating Mautic>`.
-See :ref:`Translator` for information on writing translations and using the Translator service in your Plugin.
+See :ref:`components/translator:Translator` for information on writing translations and using the Translator service in your Plugin.

 .. note:: All Plugins must include a US English, en_US, translation.